-The bill S. 622 proposes amendments to Section 2-19-100 of the South Carolina Code of Laws, which governs the eligibility of retired judges for appointment.
-The key changes include a requirement for a more frequent review of retired judges' qualifications by the South Carolina Judicial Merit Selection Commission, which must occur within four years of the judge's appointment, rather than the previous two-year timeframe.
-Additionally, the bill stipulates that if a judge retired within two years before the end of their current term, no further review is necessary until that term expires.
+The bill S. 622 proposes amendments to Section 2-19-100 of the South Carolina Code of Laws, which governs the eligibility of retired judges for appointment by the Chief Justice.
+The key change involves a more frequent review of retired judges' qualifications, requiring that they be reviewed by the South Carolina Judicial Merit Selection Commission within four years of their appointment, rather than the previous two years.
+Additionally, the bill stipulates that if a judge retired within two years before the expiration of their current term, no further review is necessary until that term would have ended.

 Statutes affected: